melezhik/SparrowCI/go_support.md

 SparrowCI allows to write tasks on Go.
 The API is similar to all other languages, but because of
-Go specific ( of naming public functions and so on) has some slight differences.
+Go specific (naming of public functions, etc) has some nuances.

 Here is some example: